 We finance our assets with what we believe to be a prudent amount of leverage, which will vary from time to time based upon the particular characteristics of our portfolio, availability of financing and market conditions.
-In a repurchase agreement, we will sell an asset to a counterparty at a discounted value, or the loan amount, and simultaneously agree to repurchase the same asset from such counterparty at a future date at a price equal to the loan amount plus an interest factor.
-Despite being legally structured as sales and subsequent repurchases, repurchase agreements are accounted for as collateralized borrowings.
-During the term of a repurchase agreement, we will generally receive the income and other payments distributed with respect to the underlying assets, and pay interest to the counterparty.
-While the proceeds of our repurchase agreements are often used to purchase the asset subject to the transaction, our financing arrangements do not restrict our ability to use proceeds from these arrangements to support our other liquidity needs.
-Our repurchase agreement arrangements will typically be documented under the standard form master repurchase agreement of the Securities Industry and Financial Markets Association, with the ability for both parties to request margin (i.e., to demand that the other party post additional collateral or repay a portion of the funds advanced) should the value of the underlying assets and posted collateral change.
-As the value of our collateral fluctuates, we and our repurchase agreement counterparties will be required to post additional margin collateral to each other from time to time as part of the normal course of our business.
-Our repurchase agreement financing counterparties will generally have the right, to varying degrees, to determine the value of the underlying collateral for margining purposes, subject to the terms and conditions of our agreement with the counterparty, including in certain cases our right to dispute the counterparty's valuation determination.
-As of December 31, 2015, we had approximately \$1.2 billion outstanding under repurchase agreements with thirteen counterparties, and given that we had approximately \$144.9 million of shareholders' equity as of December 31, 2015, our debt-to-equity ratio was 8.4 to 1.
-Our debt-to-equity ratio does not account for liabilities other than debt financings.
+As of December 31, 2018, all of our debt financings consisted of repos.
+In a repo, we sell an asset to a counterparty at a discounted value, or the loan amount, and simultaneously agree to repurchase the same asset from such counterparty at a future date at a price equal to the loan amount plus an interest factor.
+Despite being legally structured as sales and subsequent repurchases, repos are accounted for as collateralized borrowings.
+During the term of a repo, we generally receive the income and other payments distributed with respect to the underlying assets, and pay interest to the counterparty.
+While the proceeds of our repos are often used to purchase the asset subject to the transaction, our financing arrangements do not restrict our ability to use proceeds from these arrangements to support our other liquidity needs.
+Our repo arrangements are typically documented under the standard form master repurchase agreement of the Securities Industry and Financial Markets Association, with the ability for both parties to request margin (i.e., to demand that the other party post additional collateral or repay a portion of the funds advanced) should the value of the underlying assets and posted collateral change.
+As the value of our collateral fluctuates, we and our repo counterparties generally have the right, to varying degrees, to determine the value of the underlying collateral for margining purposes, subject to the terms and conditions of our agreement with the counterparty, including in certain cases our right to dispute the counterparty's valuation determination.
+As of December 31, 2018, we had approximately \$1.5 billion outstanding under repos with twelve counterparty's ratio does not account for liabilities other than debt financings.

 We may utilize other types of borrowings in the future, including term facilities or other more complex financing structures.
-We also may raise capital by issuing unsecured debt, preferred or common shares, or depositary shares.
+We also may raise capital by issuing debt, preferred or common shares, or depositary shares.

 Our use of leverage, especially in order to increase the amount of assets supported by our capital base, may have the effect of increasing losses when these assets underperform.
-Our investment policies require no minimum or maximum leverage and our Manager's investment and risk management committee has the discretion, without the need for further approval by our Board of Trustees, to change both our overall leverage and the leverage used for individual asset classes.
-Because our strategy is flexible, dynamic and opportunistic, our overall leverage will vary over time.
+Our investment policies require no minimum or maximum leverage, and our Manager's investment and risk management committee has the discretion, without the need for further approval by our Board of Trustees, to change both our overall leverage and the leverage used for individual asset classes.
+Because our strategy is flexible, dynamic, and opportunistic, our overall leverage will vary over time.
 As a result, we do not have a targeted debt-to-equity ratio.